bessvaluestack/wind-solar-bess-private-wire-sizing/README.md

 ...
 ```

-You can provide your own data for solar, wind and load or use a synthetic data generator.
+You can provide your own data for solar or wind as long as you stick to the provided format:

 ### Load Data